-Freshpet Select Slice and Serve Dog Food receives the Advisor’s top rating of 5 stars.
+Freshpet Select rolled dog food receives the Advisor’s top rating of 5 stars.

-The Freshpet Select Slice and Serve product line includes 4 rolled dog foods, three claimed to meet AAFCO nutrient profiles for all life stages and one for growth (Puppy).
+The Freshpet Select product line lists five rolled dog foods, four claimed to meet AAFCO nutrient profiles for all life stages and one for growth (Puppy).

 The following is a list of recipes available at the time of this review.

-Freshpet Select Slice & Serve Chunky Chicken, Turkey, Vegetables and Rice was selected to represent the others in the line for this review.
+Freshpet Select Chunky Chicken and Turkey was selected to represent the others in the line for this review.

 Rolled Dog Food